rabi-siddique/react-js-interview-questions/readme.md

 ```
 This is better because when the final bundle is created, only the implemenation of createRoot is includeded.
 And not the entire ReactDOM.

-# Why Hooks should be placed at the top level of your React function?
+# Why Hooks should be called at the top level of your React function?
-Don’t call Hooks inside loops, conditions, or nested functions.
-Instead, always use Hooks at the top level of your React function, before any early returns.
-By following this rule, you ensure that Hooks are called in the same order each time a component renders.
-That’s what allows React to correctly preserve the state of Hooks between multiple useState and useEffect calls.
+In React, Hooks should be called at the top of your functional component.
+We should not place them inside conditionals, loops or nested functions.
+But why?
+This is because React keeps track of the order by which these hooks are called.
+Using this order, React is able to maintain state values between re-renders.
+If you mix up the order of these steps, React gets confused, and it can't keep the data in order.

 For example, consider this component:
 ```js